davidallenby/I-Can-Angular/README.md

 * To run in dev mode: `ng serve`

 ## Testing
+This is still a work in progress.
+However, you can use the following commands:
 * Unit tests `ng test`
 * e2e tests `ng e2e`